 FPS - long before Doom!

-The controls are rather straightforward and very easy to master.
-You can use either the joystick or the mouse, but I personally think the joystick works the best (and I never expected to say that, as I figured the mouse would be best).
+The controls are rather straightforward and easy to master.
+You can use either the joystick or the mouse, but I think the joystick works much better (and I never expected to say that, since I figured the mouse would be best).
 Those without MIDI cables can play in Solo mode, which allows up to 15 computer-controlled bots with three levels of AI.
-Those with MIDI cables and other Atari STs can invite friends over with the potential to link 2-16 computers.
+Those with cables and ST friends can invite friends over and link up to 16 computers.
 Think about that, it is quite staggering for an '80s deathmatch.
-This was 1987, folks!!
+And this was 1987, folks!!

-The graphics are good, but nothing like Wolfenstein, Substation, and others.
-The walls are "paper-thin" and also without any texture or ambient lighting - but remember just how old this game is.
-Frame rates are fast and exceptionally smooth, and I was impressed to see the baddies have a shadow, thus adding to the 3D perspective.
+The graphics are understandably basic compared to later games.
+The walls appear to be "paper-thin" and without any texture or ambient lighting - but remember just how old this game is.
+Frame rates on any ST are fast and exceptionally smooth, and I was impressed to see the baddies have shadows, which adds to the 3D perspective.
 Sound effects aren't going to win any awards, but they do their job.

 - Check out this Midi Maze fanzine (It's in German, but Google Translate will help!